martinjc/compj-and-dataj-unconf/Readme.md

 Problem solving - how to make students identify problem solving as part of journalism.

 Focus on the story and the message - really difficult to get people to focus on this over the tools.
+Hypothesis writing as a key part of the data-journalism process - including peer-review of the hypothesis "What are you counting?", "What are you measuring?" - it's basically a research methods class

+No point learning how to use the tools if you can't figure out what the question is...

+Computational Thinking as a problem solving process for teaching data-journalism